 Hi, I’m Philip Hutchison, aka @pipwerks.
 Thanks for visiting!

 pipwerks.com (est. 2006) is my labor of love, dedicated to e-learning development, with a focus on hand-built, do-it-yourself code using standards, modern best practices, and open-source libraries.
-I’ve spent the better part of a decade absorbing the intricacies of e-learning development and learning management systems, and have tried to document some of my experiences along the way.
+I’ve spent the better part of two decades absorbing the intricacies of accessible web development, e-learning development, and learning management systems, and have tried to document some of my experiences along the way.

 If you’re looking for my SCORM wrappers or other open-source projects, head on over to my GitHub page